Athirathram (film)

 Athirathram is a 1984 Indian Malayalam-language action thriller film directed by I. V. Sasi, written by John Paul and starring Mammootty, Mohanlal, and Seema.
 Mammootty's character Tharadas re-appears in Sasi's 2006 film Balram vs. Tharadas.

-Athirathram was one of the films that elevated the leading actor Mammootty to a major star status.
+Athirathram was one of the films that elevated the leading actor Mammootty to a star status.

 Plot

-Tharadas is a ruthless smuggler whose uncle was murdered by Rajesh.
-Rajesh is married to Thulasi who has a dark past with Tharadas.
-Tharadas's cousin kills Rajesh and accuses Tharadas of the murder.
-Rajesh's partner Prasad and Thulasi get revenge on Tharadas, and Tharadas kills Chandru in turn.
+Tharadas is a smuggler whose uncle was murdered by Rajesh.
+Rajesh is married to Thulasi who was once in love with Tharadas.
+Tharadas kills Rajesh in a particular situation and Tharadas feels guilt ridden on Rajesh's murder.
+Rajesh's partner Prasad and Thulasi get revenge on Tharadas, and finally Tharadas surrenders to Prasad, Chandru was caught by police.